The-Marcy-Lab-School-Assignments/8-0-1-assignment-Taifinkaba/README.md

 **Deployment Technical Requirements**

-- [x] Your GitHub page has a link to the deployed server in the About section. https://eight-0-1-assignment-taifinkaba.onrender.com
+- [ ] Your GitHub page has a link to the deployed server in the About section. https://eight-0-1-assignment-taifinkaba.onrender.com

+FEEDBACK: This link opens, but nothing pops up!
+It's blank.

 ## Part 1 — Setup